geosolutions-it/MapStore2/docs/user-guide/annotations.md

 ## Styling Annotations

-Based on which type of annotation was chosen, [MapStore](https://mapstore.geosolutionsgroup.com/mapstore/#/) allows you to customize the annotation style through a powerful editor.
+Based on which type of annotation is chosen, [MapStore](https://mapstore.geosolutionsgroup.com/mapstore/#/) allows to customize the annotation style through a powerful style editor.
 It is accessible from the *Style* tab of the annotation viewer.

 <img src="../img/annotations/annotations_toolbar.jpg" class="ms-docimage" style="max-width:500px;"/>